 We offer direction to a range of self-help routes via the MyLTU app.

-This can be traditional self-help guides (as both PDFs and paper versions), online courses (via Leeds NHS and Big White Wall) and recommendations for useful apps and books.
+This can be traditional self-help guides (as both PDFs and paper versions), online courses (via Leeds NHS and Togetherall) and recommendations for useful apps and books.

 We are also developing a range of self-help groups for Students alongside resilience-focused presentations delivered to Students as part of their courses.

-Students at Leeds Trinity University can access free online support with Big White Wall.
+Students at Leeds Trinity University can access free online support with Togetherall.

-Available 24/7, Big White Wall is a totally anonymous service that can provide users with a safe space, in addition the University’s own mental health and wellbeing service.
+Available 24/7, it is a totally anonymous service that can provide users with a safe space, in addition the University’s own mental health and wellbeing service.

-To join Big White Wall's supportive online community, visit the website and sign up with your university email address.
+To join this supportive online community, visit the Togetherall website and sign up with your university email address.
 Once you've signed up you can choose an anoymous username.